Float (nautical): Pontoon boat

-Anchored recreational platform
+Anchored platform

-Raft-like platforms used for diving and other recreational activities are sometimes anchored at beaches and lake shores, often seasonally.
-Such platforms may be supported by foam-filled plastic floats or air-filled pontoons, and are known simply as "pontoons" in Australia and New Zealand.
-They may also be called swim floats.
+Floats are used as floating commercial docks and work areas, and as rafts for swimming, diving, and other recreational activities.
+Most familiarly, they are anchored seasonally at beaches and lake shores, or year-round where weather permits.
+They are variously supported by foam-filled plastic floats, closed cell foam, or air-filled vessels (such as used 55-gallon drums).
+Known as "swim floats" in North America, they are known simply as "pontoons" in Australia and New Zealand.

+In aquaculture

+Various forms of floating platforms, tanks, growing cages, and work areas are used in aquaculture, all employing some form of artificial buoyancy generically known as "floats".

 Floating dock

 A floating dock, floating pier or floating jetty consists of a platform or ramp supported by nautical floats.
 It is sometimes joined to the shore with a gangway but can be laid out the whole way from the shore to the end.
 This type of pier maintains a fixed vertical relationship to watercraft secured to it.

+Salvage pontoon

+A salvage pontoon, sometimes known as a lift bag, is a pontoon used to raise a sunken watercraft, or provide additional buoyancy.
+Salvage pontoons can be either flexible and inflatable, or a fixed size.
+Usually cylindrical in shape, they can be used either in a ship's internal spaces, or externally.
+In addition to raising sunken vessels, they are also commonly used for long tows, for providing buoyancy to cables and so on.

 Pontoon bridge

 A pontoon bridge (also known as a ponton bridge or floating bridge) uses floats or shallow-draft boats to support a continuous deck for pedestrian and vehicle travel.
 Most, but not all, pontoon bridges are temporary, used in wartime and civil emergencies.
 Seattle in the US and Kelowna in British Columbia, Canada are two places with permanent pontoon bridges, see William R. Bennett Bridge in British Columbia and these in Seattle: Lacey V. Murrow Memorial Bridge, Evergreen Point Floating Bridge and Homer M. Hadley Memorial Bridge.